 Approximately 1 Tbsp olive oil – for the bowl

 In the bowl of a stand mixer fitted with the dough hook, combine all ingredients for the dough.
 Make sure you are using rapid rise yeast, or you will need to proof your yeast before mixing.
-Mix on low speed until combined and then knead about 5-7 minutes on low speed until the dough is smooth and elastic.
+Mix on low speed until combined and then continue to mix on low speed another 5-7 minutes (to knead the dough) until the dough is smooth and elastic.

-Prepare a separate bowl by coating with olive oil, transfer dough to bowl, turning to coat evenly.
-Cover the bowl with plastic wrap and set in a warm place to rise for about one hour or until doubled in size.
+Prepare a separate bowl by coating with olive oil, transfer dough to bowl and turn the ball of dough to coat evenly with the oil.
+Cover the bowl (with a kitchen towel or plastic wrap) and set in a warm place to rise for about one hour or until doubled in size.

 Punch dough down, recover and let rise approximately 30 minutes more.